 Wayfair’s losses widened despite posting a surge in sales and a record-breaking promotional day in its first quarter.

-The homeware retailer’s active users rose 39% year on year to 16.4 million customers with 8.2 million orders fulfilled over the period, an increase of 38.6% year over year.
+The homeware retailer’s active users rose 39% year on year to 16.4 million customers.